Data Protection Impact Assessment

 The following technical and organizational measures are implemented:

-Technical measures: dedicated EU-based servers (Helsinki, Finland) with no multi-tenant sharing; TLS 1.3 encryption in transit and AES-256 at rest; role-based access control with principle of least privilege; JWT authentication with automatic session expiration; comprehensive audit trails for all data operations; automated data deletion based on configurable retention policies; network isolation with firewall restricting non-essential traffic; bcrypt password hashing; and regular vulnerability assessments.
+Technical measures: dedicated EU-based servers (Helsinki, Finland) with no multi-tenant sharing; TLS 1.3 encryption in transit; AES-128 symmetric encryption at application level with HMAC-SHA256 integrity verification, plus full-disk encryption at infrastructure level; role-based access control with principle of least privilege and organization-level data isolation; JWT authentication with automatic session expiration; comprehensive audit trails for all data operations; automated data deletion based on configurable retention policies; network isolation with firewall restricting non-essential traffic; bcrypt password hashing (work factor 12); API key management with SHA-256 hashing and constant-time comparison; local-only AI inference with no external API calls; and regular vulnerability assessments.

-Organizational measures: Data Processing Agreements with all laboratory partners; confidentiality obligations for all personnel; documented security incident response procedures with 24-hour notification to Data Controllers; regular review and updating of security measures; sub-processor management with Data Controller notification; staff training on data protection obligations; and appointed Data Protection Officer.
+Organizational measures: Data Processing Agreements with all laboratory partners; confidentiality obligations for all personnel; documented security incident response procedures with 24-hour notification to Data Controllers; regular review and updating of security measures; sub-processor management with Data Controller notification; staff training on data protection obligations; and designated data protection contact.

-This DPIA concludes that the Helix Insight platform can process genetic data with an acceptable level of residual risk, provided all identified measures are maintained and regularly reviewed.
-The key factors supporting this conclusion are: data is received only in pseudonymized form; all processing occurs within the EU on dedicated infrastructure; encryption is applied both in transit and at rest; the platform functions as decision support requiring mandatory human review; and data retention is time-limited with automatic deletion.
+This DPIA concludes that the Helena platform can process genetic data with an acceptable level of residual risk, provided all identified measures are maintained and regularly reviewed.
+The key factors supporting this conclusion are: data is received only in pseudonymized form; all processing occurs within the EU on dedicated infrastructure; encryption is applied both in transit and at rest; AI models operate exclusively on local infrastructure with no external data transmission; the platform functions as decision support requiring mandatory human review; and data retention is time-limited with automatic deletion.

 This DPIA will be reviewed annually or when significant changes are made to the processing activities, infrastructure, or regulatory landscape.

-For questions regarding this assessment, contact our Data Protection Officer at privacy@helena.bio.
+For questions regarding this assessment, contact us at privacy@helena.bio.